hashicorp/terraform-provider-azurerm/website/docs/r/cdn_endpoint.html.markdown

 * `optimization_type` - (Optional) What types of optimization should this CDN Endpoint optimize for?
 Possible values include `DynamicSiteAcceleration`, `GeneralMediaStreaming`, `GeneralWebDelivery`, `LargeFileDownload` and `VideoOnDemandMediaStreaming`.

-* `origin` - (Optional) The set of origins of the CDN endpoint.
+* `origin` - (Required) The set of origins of the CDN endpoint.
 When multiple origins exist, the first origin will be used as primary and rest will be used as failover options.
 Each `origin` block supports fields documented below.

 * `origin_host_header` - (Optional) The host header CDN provider will send along with content requests to origins.
 Defaults to the host name of the origin.